declancm/git-scripts/README.md

 3. Make sure you have added an external repository to your desired git directory (https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories).

-If the installation process has been completed successfully, the downloaded directory can be removed if desired.

 ## Manual Installation:
 1. Add the commit.sh script to the directory at ' ~/auto-commit/ ' for vim, or ' ~/.config/nvim/auto-commit/ ' for neovim.